 In today’s low-inventory real estate market, buyers are competing and many are losing out.

 One way buyers think they can have an advantage over other buyers is to include a sentimental letter to the sellers in hopes that they will consider their offer over others because of what nice people they are, what they do for a living, or family details.
 This is a terrible idea which could result in a $10,000 fine for a fair housing violation.
 It is the most serious violation.

 The Fair Housing Act prohibits, in part, discrimination based on familial status, disability, religion, race, or ethnicity.
 Some states add sexual orientation, age, source of income, and more to the list of fair housing violations.
 If you include a letter to the sellers stating that you can’t wait for the kids to play in the lovely, fenced back yard, and the seller takes your offer over another couple without kids, this could be a violation.
-Often buyers will include a photo too, and you can see where I'm going with that.
+Often buyers will include photos, and you can see where I'm going with that.
 Hopefully, the seller took your offer because it had better terms, but do you really want to go to court to prove that?
+I don’t!

 Buying a home is a financial decision, and a big one.
 If feelings enter into it, someone is likely to get hurt somewhere in the process--and I don’t mean emotionally.
 It should be handled professionally, and these letters aren’t.
 Your offer needs to stand on its own merit and not be clouded by emotion.